devrimdemiroz/devrimdemiroz.github.io/docs/ScopeOfWork.md

 flowchart LR
 Agent --> Collector --> Connectivity
 ```
-### A Sample Scope of Work for Distributed Tracing Implementation

 #### 1- Agent deployment/installation or mining point configurations
 - Maximum instrumentation to see what is available as a starting point